cloudposse/geodesic/docs/kops.md

 </details>

-## Creating a cluster
+## Create the cluster

 The following describes how to create a cluster, treating the setting of parameters in various places as steps in the creation process.

-- Note: Our standard configuration of `kops` isolates the cluster in private (not directly accessible from the public internet) subnets of a VPC (commonly called a "Private Cluster"), with the VPC created and managed by `kops`, and this is what is described here.
+- Note: Our standard configuration of `kops` isolates the cluster in private subnets (not directly accessible from the public internet) of a VPC (a configuration commonly called a "Private Cluster"), with the VPC created and managed by `kops`, and this is what is described here.
 We have recently added support for deploying a cluster inside a VPC that is not created or managed by `kops` but created some other way, which we call a "shared VPC".
 The adjustments needed to operate in a shared VPC are described below under [Shared VPC](#shared-vpc).

 ### Setting the Parameters